Grodewald/mine-sweeper/README.md

 o   Time limit + multiple lives

-·      I have left the graphics and styling pretty Spartan… due to time constraints…
+·      I have left the graphics and styling pretty Spartan…

 o   ‘X’ means a bomb was in the cell… if you see this you lose